rukshn/spark-docs/terminology/concepts/index.md

 # Terminology

-Clinical concepts, the data dictionary and other content used to code CQL can be stored in the CQL Editor.
+Clinical concepts, the data dictionary and other content used to code CQL can be stored in the The Spark Editor.

-This allows the CQL editor to autocomplete with the codes stored within it when writing.
-These codes are referred to as `concepts` or `codes` in the CQL editor.
+This allows the The Spark Editor to autocomplete with the codes stored within it when writing.
+These codes are referred to as `concepts` or `codes` in the The Spark Editor.
 This aligns with the terminology concept in FHIR, and the Data Dictonary in the DAK.

-**This is CQL editor autocomplete in action:**
+**This is The Spark Editor autocomplete in action:**

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/1081104117?h=9155afde6f" width="640" height="360" frameborder="0"    allowfullscreen></iframe>